vmware/python-client-for-vmware-cloud-on-aws/README.md

         - detach-dxgw: Detach a Direct Connect Gateway from a vTGW
     - TGW Operations
         - show-tgw-routes: Show the vTGW route table
+            - show-tgw-routes [group name]: Show the vTGW route table for the specified group

 ## Contributing